Imagine 💡

 By shorting them with each other, a circuit is created between the adapter and flash unit.
 This will allow you to use the flash function at its best capacity.

 Some photographers recommend that you use hot shoe adapters from reputable brands such as Canon, Nikon, or Kalt.
+But feel free to experiment with third-party hot shoes.
+But read the brand's cautionary notes.

-You can call this a marketing trick, but it also makes sure that you get full use of your external flash.
+Camera manufacturers do not really recommend their cameras be paired with flashes from other brands.
+You can call this a marketing trick, but it also makes sure that you get full use of your external flash.[2]

-What is an External Hot Shoe?
+What is an external hot shoe?

 After hours of sleuthing around Google, I have not been able to find information about the external hot shoe.